Shari Ulrich

-Sharon "Shari" Ulrich (born 17 October 1951) is a Canadian/American musician and songwriter.
+Sharon "Shari" Ulrich (born 17 October 1951) is an American-Canadian musician and songwriter.
 She has also worked as a television host, actress, film composer, and educator.
 A multi-instrumentalist, she plays violin, mandolin, guitar, piano, and dulcimer.

 She has been nominated for a Juno Award four times, winning "Most Promising Female Vocalist of the Year" in 1982.
 At the 15th Genie Awards in 1994, Ulrich, Graeme Coleman and David Graff received a Genie Award nomination for Best Original Song, for the song "Every Road", which appeared in the film Max.

 Early life

 Ulrich was born in San Rafael, California, to Esther and Stanley Ulrich; she was the youngest of three children.
 Esther was proficient on piano, while Stanley (who worked in banking), played the recorder for relaxation.
 Shari picked up music early, playing violin at age nine.
 Stanley died when Shari was 10 years old, leaving Esther to raise their family as a single parent.
 Ulrich moved to British Columbia at the age of 18.